jxtngx/gpumode-dev/site/docs/automating-lecture-updates.md

-# Automated Discord Guild Events Updates with GitHub Actions
+# Automating Lecture Updates with TS Node and GitHub Actions

 ## Overview
 This system automatically fetches Discord guild scheduled events and updates them in the repository through GitHub Actions by: